codership/documentation/galeracluster/source/documentation/install-mysql.rst

 .. rst-class:: section-heading
 .. rubric:: MySQL Shared Compatibility Libraries

-When installing Galera Cluster for MySQL on CentOS 7, you may encounter a transaction check-error that blocks the installation.
+When installing Galera Cluster for MySQL on CentOS 8 or 9, you may encounter a transaction check-error that blocks the installation.
 The error message may look something like this:

 .. code-block:: text